CyanLabs/p2map/README.md

 Portal 2 map launcher is a simple but effective GUI for loading custom and stock portal 2 maps.

-It doesn’t matter if you want to load them as solo, splitscreen, or online/lan, portal 2 map launcher will launch it.
+It doesnâ€™t matter if you want to load them as solo, splitscreen, or online/lan, portal 2 map launcher will launch it.

 It has many advanced features such as changing map when ingame and skipping the intro of the game.